top of page

 Abstract Background

-An oral drug product can be advanced to an FDA IND application to treat Stargardt disease, an orphan retinal degenerative disease of progressive blindness that is associated with the accumulation of toxic vitamin A dimers called A2E.
+Abca4 retinopathies such as dry AMD and Stargardt disease are a special case where aldehyde traps have dual targets.
+These diseases of progressive blindness are associated with inflammation and also the accumulation of toxic vitamin A dimers called A2E.
 A2E accumulates abnormally in patients who have disease mutations in their Abca4 gene.
-Its gene product is a membrane transporter that returns retinaldehyde, the aldehyde form of vitamin A, to the visual cycle if it escapes after its release from opsin in photoreceptors.
+Its gene product is a membrane transporter that returns retinaldehyde, the aldehyde form of vitamin A, to the visual cycle if it escapes during opsin release in photoreceptors.
 As A2E accumulates, it injures retinal pigment epithelial (RPE) cells next to the retina that provide essential metabolic support and triggers inflammation (1).

-In addition to Abca4, Stargardt disease is clinically associated with two complications of inflammation:
+In addition to Abca4, these retinopathies are clinically associated with two complications of inflammation:

 • Complement activation consistent with CFH gene variants

-• Lipid aldehyde toxicities consistent with elevated levels of lipid aldehyde adducts in donor eyes (2).
+• Lipid aldehyde toxicities consistent with the elevated levels of lipid aldehyde adducts found in donor eyes (2).
 Lipid aldehydes amplify inflammation in a positive feedback loop (3).

-Together, RPE cell failure and chronic inflammation lead to regional cell losses in the retina (atrophic lesions) and corresponding losses in visual field (scotomas, blind spots).
+Together, RPE cell failure and chronic inflammation lead to disabling cell losses in the retina (atrophic lesions) and corresponding losses in visual field (scotomas, blind spots).

 Abstract Background

-There are no approved treatments for Stargardt disease.
-Its etiology is multi-factorial, not monogenic.
-Most experimental treatments target CFH with gene therapy or protein inhibitors, or use visual cycle inhibitors to induce a local vitamin A deficiency in the eye, because A2E is a retinoid dimer and with less retinaldehyde, less A2E can form.
+There are no approved treatments for dry AMD or Stargardt disease whose etiology is multi-factorial, not monogenic.
+Recent experimental treatments target CFH with gene therapy or protein inhibitors, or use visual cycle inhibitors to induce a local vitamin A deficiency in the eye, because A2E is a retinoid dimer and with less retinaldehyde, less A2E can form.

 Aldehyde traps use a novel mechanism to block A2E formation in Abca4 knockout mice (4) more effectively than visual cycle inhibitors and with much greater safety:

-• Traps have dual targets in Stargardt disease, by design: lipid aldehydes that injure cells and amplify inflammation (5), and free retinaldehyde that forms A2E.
+• Traps have dual targets in these diseases, by design: lipid aldehydes that injure cells and amplify inflammation (5), and free retinaldehyde that forms A2E.
 Visual cycle inhibitors have one target, proteins that regulate retinaldehyde delivery to the retina.

 • Traps have no adverse effects on vision because of their mechanism of action, as reviewed by the FDA (6).
 Visual cycle inhibitors always cause night blindness and other visual losses in a dose dependent manner.
 Their side effects do not limit their drug efficacy in mouse studies.
 They do limit efficacy in patients because clinical doses are lowered to reduce safety risks and legal liabilities of the side effects.
 No side effects, no efficacy, due to their mechanism of action.